ibejalon/Terraform_Projects/Udagram/Readme.md

 ```

 ### File `versions.tf`
-The `version.tf` file defines the terraform version 0.12 and above, earlier version may not work as intend.
+The `version.tf` file defines the terraform version to be used that is version 0.12 and above
 ```
 terraform {
   required_version = ">= 0.12"